5 questions people ask Americans abroad – and my answers

-- They’re made to entertain, so they skip over the part where 95% of life is mind-numbingly boring.
+- They’re made to entertain, so they skip over the part where 95% of life is mind-numbingly boring, meaningless and otherwise lame.

 European cinema is a bit different, I must say… often, the directors out here will make intentionally boring films as a statement about the meaninglessness of existence.